Editor’s note: This post is not intended as medical advice. Always consult a medical professional or physician before treatment of any kind.

 A student in my childbirth class a couple of weeks ago asked, somewhat shyly, if a woman can check her own cervix at home in early labor.
-The class looked a little startled and all eyes turned to me.
+The class looked a little startled, and all eyes turned to me.

 It’s funny.
 The way books are written, you’d think no woman has ever or would ever put her finger in her own vagina.
-But the truth is you can absolutely check your own cervix.
-The more familiar you are with how it feels before the early signs of labor, the more likely you are to notice any changes such as effacing (or softening) of the cervix and dilating (or opening).
+But the truth is. you can absolutely check your own cervix.
+The more familiar you are with how it feels before the early signs of labor, the more likely you are to notice any changes such as effacing (or softening) of the cervix and dilating (or opening.)

 The cervix is the opening of the uterus and it sits at the top of the birth canal/vagina.
 During pregnancy, it feels like the tip of your nose.
 During labor it becomes softer, like puckered lips.
 Eventually it becomes so soft and thins out so much, you can’t feel it.

-During pregnancy the cervix is high and long and firm; as labor nears/starts it moves down and and becomes softer and shorter.
+During pregnancy the cervix is high, long, and firm; as labor nears/starts, it moves down and becomes softer and shorter.
 Sometimes the cervix can be a little out of reach.
 Usually be the time labor starts all women can reach it.
 You can try sitting on the toilet with one foot up on the seat to see if that helps you reach it.
 Some women ask partners to try checking the cervix and find that’s easier.

 During labor the cervix also opens.
-This is what contractions do, they tighten the uterine muscle and pull that tight, closed cervix open and open and open until it’s all the way open at about 10 centimeters.
+This is what contractions do: they tighten the uterine muscle and pull that tight, closed cervix open and open and open until it’s all the way open at about 10 centimeters.
 This is called dilating.
-Sometimes women are one, two, three or even more centimeters dilated before labor even starts.
+Sometimes women are one, two, three, or even more centimeters dilated before labor even starts.

 Once the amniotic sac has ruptured (85% rupture during labor at some point), the sterile environment of the womb has been opened to the world and there’s the risk of bacteria getting in there and causing infection.
-This is pretty unlikely but there are things we do to minimize risk, such as reduced internal exams.
+This is pretty unlikely, but there are things we do to minimize risk, such as reduced internal exams.
 If your water breaks early in labor or before labor has started, the recommendation is to avoid putting anything into the vagina to prevent infection.
-If the waters have broken and you want to feel your babies head during pushing, that should be perfectly fine.
-But lots of self-exams in earlier phases of labor or pre-labor might push bacteria up towards the cervix.
+If your water has broken and you want to feel your baby’s head during pushing, that should be perfectly fine but lots of self-exams in earlier phases of labor or pre-labor might push bacteria up towards the cervix.

-If you do check your cervix before labor has started to see if there has been any softening or dilation keep in mind that whatever you discover doesn’t have much bearing on how the labor will go or whether it will start.
+If you do check your cervix before labor has started to see if there has been any softening or dilation, keep in mind that whatever you discover doesn’t have much bearing on how the labor will go or whether it will start.
 Internal exams have been called “overrated” and “unnecessary” for this reason.
-You could be 40% effaced (with a cervix that feels like very mushy soft lips) and 2 cm dilated (with enough space to actually feel the opening) and not necessarily have a faster or easier labor than a woman whose cervix is 0% effaced and sealed tight.
-Nor would you be able to tell from this exam exactly when you’ll go into labor.
-Still, knowing your body and being aware of changes is something you might be interested in, so go
+You could be 40% effaced (with a cervix that feels like very mushy soft lips) and 2 cm dilated (with enough space to actually feel the opening) and not necessarily have a faster or easier labor than a woman whose cervix is 0% effaced and sealed tight, nor would you be able to tell from this exam exactly when you’ll go into labor.
+Still, knowing your body and being aware of changes is something you might be interested in.

 There’s an incredibly detailed website called The Beautiful Cervix Project with tons of pictures of the cervix at various stages in a woman’s cycle and during pregnancy.
 It’s actually more fascinating and potentially useful for women trying to conceive than those about to give birth, but pretty rad regardless.